 On August 24, 2022, a complaint under Section 220 of Delaware's general corporation law, which allows shareholders to inspect corporate books and records, was filed by Daniel S. Och, the founder and former Chief Executive Officer (the "Founder") of Och-Ziff Capital Management LLC and its consolidated subsidiaries ("Och-Ziff") and four former Och-Ziff executive managing directors.
-In April 2022, the Founder and the former executive managing directors made a demand to inspect books and records relating to alleged corporate governance concerns in connection with the promotion of James S. Levin to Chief Executive Officer, a new executive compensation plan approved by the Board of Directors in December 2021, and other matters related to the Board's exercise of its duties.
-Despite the voluntary production by the Company of extensive documentation in response to that demand, the Founder and the former executive managing directors filed this Section 220 complaint to compel additional production.
-The Company believes the complaint is without merit and is contesting the proceeding.
+On November 18, 2022, the parties announced a settlement of the matter whereby the Founder and the former executive managing directors dismissed the Section 220 complaint with prejudice and in return, among other things, the Company agreed to produce certain additional books and records as well as to issue a press release announcing the formation of a special committee of the Board, as discussed in additional detail in Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Overview-Formation of Special Committee to Explore Potential Transactions.